FREE Shipping on orders over $899

 • Age: Bone density decreases with age.

-• Gender: Women are at higher risk for osteoporosis due to decreased estrogen after menopause.
+• Gender: Women are at greater risk for osteoporosis due to the decline in estrogen after menopause.

 • Genetics: A family history of osteoporosis may increase your risk.